 The Bible and Literature 2 (ENGL 202B): A study of the major stories, themes and literary characteristics of the New Testament of the King James Bible and of its influence on English literature.

-Designing Digital Images and Interaction (ENGL 203): This course draws on multiple theoretical perspectives to introduce students to the fundamental principles of multi-modal communication design in its social context.
-Students will analyze, design, and produce images and interactivity for use in a variety of digital platforms, including e-learning and business applications.
+Designing Digital Media (ENGL 203): This course draws on multiple theoretical perspectives to introduce students to the fundamental principles of multi-modal communication design in its social context.
+Students will analyze, design, and produce digital media for use in a variety of platforms.

 Designing Digital Video (ENGL 204): This course introduces students to the principles of designing time-based multi-modal communication in a social context.
-Students will analyse, design, and produce video for use in a variety of digital platforms, including e-learning and business applications.
+Students will analyze, design, and produce video for use in a variety of digital platforms.

 The Canadian Short Story (ENGL 205R): Exploration of the Canadian short story, from its beginnings - in the bush, in the north, on the land, in the small towns - through the struggles of an urbanizing society to the present.
 Students will be expected to work in some depth with individual authors.